chrisminnick/spot-toolkit/docs/ch09_1_ai_assisted_writing_and_summarization.md

 ### Generate Grounded Summaries with Citations

 Summarization is another core pattern in content applications—but like rewriting, it’s not one-size-fits-all.
-That’s why Content Buddy supports different **summarization modes**:
+That’s why SPOT supports different **summarization modes**:

 - `executive`: a high-level summary of the main ideas
 - `action-only`: filter for decisions and next steps